ljeabmreosn/spacebar/README.md

 ---

 ## How do I play?
-The application is running [here](http://spacebar.eastus.cloudapp.azure.com:3000/).
+~The application is running [here](http://spacebar.eastus.cloudapp.azure.com:3000/).~ Unfortunately, my Azure student trial expired, so this application is not hosted online anymore.

 ## What is this?